 Generally, arcing will cause the circuit protection device (fuse or circuit breaker) to operate so that no further arcing can occur on that circuit.
 By finding the location of arcing damage on several cables, the fire’s area of origin can be progressively reduced in size.
 If arcing damage is found inside the casing of an electrical appliance, it is usually a good indicator that the fire started within that appliance.

 Prior to this research, the reliability of arc mapping had not been confirmed, so a series of full-scale experimental fires were conducted at our GATR fire test facility in Essex, where different compartment scenarios were repeated.
-42 fully-furnished compartments were wired with four electrical circuits (for example Figures 2 and 3), which led to the generation of 141 examples of arcing on copper conductors.
-Figures 4 to 13 detail nine separate categories of arcing damage, following the experiments.
+42 fully-furnished compartments were wired with four electrical circuits, which led to the generation of 141 examples of arcing on copper conductors.
+Figures 1 to 10 detail nine separate categories of arcing damage, following the experiments.

 These tests established clearly the relationship between the fires area of origin and the location of arcing damage.
 The results identified the reliability of using arc mapping at fire scenes to establish where a fire started.

 Analysis of the three-dimensional data recorded during 42 experiments showed that there is a high probability of arcing damage affecting electrical conductors located close to the origin of a fire.
 The research highlighted the value of finding arcing damage during a scene investigation particularly when the fire has developed to flashover or involves a large area.